Generative AI and the Hollywood Strike

 So, there are agreements in place, everything should be fine, right?

-Well, to understand some of the issues, gaps, and their implications, let’s first get some technical background.
+Well.
+To understand some of the issues and gaps, let’s do some technical background.

 Generative AI and Training